M-Files/MFilesSamplesAndLibraries/Libraries/MFaaP.MFWSClient/Readme.md

 ### Quick search

-Simple searching can be done using the `QuickSearch` method.
+Simple searching can be done using the `SearchForObjectsByString` method.

 Note that the search will only return items which you have access to, so ensure that you are authenticated (if required) prior to executing the method.